East Riding of Yorkshire: Westminster parliamentary

-For representation in the Parliament of the United Kingdom the bulk of the East Riding district is divided into three county constituencies: Beverley and Holderness, East Yorkshire and Haltemprice and Howden.
-The Kingston upon Hull area is divided into three constituencies; Kingston upon Hull North, Kingston upon Hull East, and Kingston upon Hull West and Hessle.
-All three county seats are Conservative-held, whereas all the Hull seats are Labour-held.
+For representation in the Parliament of the United Kingdom the bulk of the East Riding district is divided into three county constituencies: Beverley and Holderness, Bridlington and the Wolds and Goole and Pocklington.
+The Kingston upon Hull area is divided into three constituencies; Kingston upon Hull North and Cottingham, Kingston upon Hull East, and Kingston upon Hull West and Haltemprice.

 Demographics

 Until 1 April 2009, the East Riding was the largest district and the largest unitary authority in England by area and the second-largest non-metropolitan district in England by population.
 Following the 2009 structural changes to local government in England it fell to fifth place by area and sixth place by population.

 The East Riding of Yorkshire covers 240768 ha and has a population of 335,049 (2008 Office for National Statistics mid-year estimates), a density of 1.4 people per hectare.
-The most populous parishes in the main 2001 census were Bridlington (34,000), Goole (17,000), Beverley (17,000), Cottingham (17,000), Hessle (15,000, by Hull), Driffield (11,000), Anlaby with Anlaby Common (10,000), Hornsea (8,000) and Willerby (8,000), Pocklington (8,000) and Elloughton-cum-Brough (7,000).
+The most populous parishes in the main 2001 census were Bridlington (34,000), Goole (17,000), Beverley (17,000), Cottingham (17,000, by Hull), Hessle (15,000, by Hull), Driffield (11,000), Anlaby with Anlaby Common (10,000, by Hull), Hornsea (8,000) and Willerby (8,000), Pocklington (8,000) and Elloughton-cum-Brough (7,000).
 Half the district's population reside in these 11 parishes, with the other half living in the other 160 parishes.
 In comparison, Hull's population according to the same census was 243,589.
 The population density of the district was around 135 people per square km, which made it the least densely populated unitary authority after the Isles of Scilly, Rutland and Herefordshire.

 The East Riding has a larger than average number of residents aged 40 and above.
 There is a particularly strong deficit in the number of young adults.
 There is a higher-than-average level of car ownership.
 36.4% of all households do not have a car.
 Less than 5% of the population travel to work by public transport compared with 15% nationally.
 The district is one of the lowest non-white populations, with the census reporting 98.8% of the inhabitants being white.
 Hull itself is also quite monoethnic for a city of its size, with the census reporting 97.7% white.